Also known as: hip rotations, standing hip rotations, pelvic circles, pelvic rotations, standing hip warm-up

 What is Hip Circles?

-Hip Circles are a simple standing warm-up where you rotate the hips in controlled circles to increase mobility and loosen the lower back and surrounding soft tissues.
-Primary muscles targeted include the back and hip stabilizers.
-This easy-level movement prepares the body for activity and improves hip range of motion.
+Hip Circles are a standing warm-up where you rotate the hips in controlled circular motions to mobilize the lower back and hips.
+This easy exercise targets the back and hip stabilizers, improving spinal mobility and reducing stiffness for beginners.

 How to Do Hip Circles